View photos!

 It’s always a smart idea to take a photo of your children before attending a public event and have the child memorize the cell phone of their parent or guardian.

-During the Independence Blue Cross Broad Street Run, lost items can be dropped off at the Lost Child and Items Tent located at K Lot in Lincoln Financial Field.
+Lost items: During the Independence Blue Cross Broad Street Run, lost items can be dropped off at the Information Tent (near the awards stage on the Marine Parade Grounds).
 All items will be collected and remain in possession of Independence Blue Cross Broad Street Run staff.
-Anyone seeking to reclaim lost items can do so at the information booth in the PIDC lot.
+Anyone seeking to reclaim lost items can do so at the information tent.
 After event hours, you can contact the Independence Blue Cross Broad Street Run at ([email protected] | 215-683-3594).

 Will there be a Sunday morning mass service for runners?

 Yes.
-Once again this year, our friends at Our Lady of Hope Church (5200 North Broad Street) are holding a Mass for our participants at 6:30 a.m. (note time change to 6:30 a.m.).
+Once again this year, our friends at Our Lady of Hope Church (5200 North Broad Street) are holding a Mass for our participants at 6:30 a.m.

 Will spectators be allowed along the course?